-According to West Virginia regulations, assisted living residences (ALR) provide room and board with personal assistance and supervision to people who are limited by mental or physical impairment.
-ALRs may be licensed by the Department of Health and Human Resources to admit people with Alzheimer’s disease or a related dementia into what’s often called “memory care” if they meet certain standards, including special training for staff on how to help and communicate with someone who has Alzheimer’s or a related disease including vascular, frontotemporal, and Lewy body dementias.
-ALRs may not provide full-time nursing care, but they will help residents with activities of daily living (ADLs) like eating and bathing.
-Nutritious meals, a secure environment, and activities that encourage health and socialization should be standard at all memory care homes.
+In West Virginia, assisted living residences provide room and board with personal assistance and supervision to people who have mental or physical impairments.
+Patients with Alzheimer’s disease or a related dementia are admitted into what’s called memory care.
+These wings or separate facilities must meet certain standards, including special training for staff on how to help and communicate with someone who has dementia.
+Assisted living residences may not provide full-time nursing care, but they will help residents with activities of daily living like eating and bathing.
+Nutritious meals, a secure environment, and activities that encourage health and socialization are standard at all memory care homes.

 While full-time nursing care cannot be provided in memory care, short term nursing care is allowed.
 If someone in West Virginia needs treatment that is not provided within the residence, they may work with the residence to find a third-party who can come in and deliver the needed care.

 Assisted living residences are licensed by the Department of Health and Human Resources.
 There are approximately 25 memory care homes in West Virginia, ranging in size from apartment-complex style options to smaller house-like residences.
 These have 12 or fewer people and are called board and care homes.
 Free help is available finding memory care of any size to meet your family’s needs and budget, click here.

 The average cost of assisted living with memory care in West Virginia is $5,043 per month.
 West Virginia is one of the more affordable states for memory care and below the monthly national average of $5,448.
 The most expensive place for memory care in West Virginia is Morgantown where memory care costs $6,883 per month.
 The least expensive memory care in the state is in Wheeling, for $4,454 per month.